flowx-ai/docs-flowx/release-notes/v3.2.0-april-2023/deployment-guidelines-v3.2.0.md

 * `STORAGE_S3_OCR_SIGNATURE_FILENAME`

 :::caution IMPORTANT
-The following environment from previous releases must be removed in order to use OCR plugin: `CELERY_BROKER_URL`.
+The following environment from previous releases must be removed in§§ order to use OCR plugin: `CELERY_BROKER_URL`.
 :::

 More information available in the below section: